isabella232/app-shell/README.md

 ### Storybook

-We use Storybook to isolating components and allow us to work on each on one component at a time
+We use Storybook for isolating components and allowing us to work on each on one component at a time

 To run Storybook navigate to `/packages/app-shell` and run `yarn storybook`